-- 1 preserving historical spots in the county, to restore, maintain - 2 and regulate the use thereof and to donate any historical spot - 3 to the State. - 4 10.
-To appropriate funds from the county treasury to be - 5 used in any manner to be determined by the board for the - 6 suppression, eradication and control of tuberculosis among - 7 domestic cattle in such county. - 8 11.
-To take all necessary measures to prevent forest fires - 9 and encourage the maintenance and planting of trees and the - 10 preservation of forests. - 11 12.
-To authorize the closing on Saturday mornings of all - offices of all county officers at the county seat of each - 13 county, and to otherwise regulate and fix the days and the - 14 hours of opening and closing of such offices, except when the - days and the hours of opening and closing of the office of any - 16 county officer are otherwise fixed by law; but the power herein - 17 conferred shall not apply to the office of State's Attorney and - 18 the offices of judges and clerks of courts and, in counties of - 19 500,000 or more population, the offices of county clerk. - 20 13.
-To provide for the conservation, preservation and - 21 propagation of insectivorous birds through the expenditure of - 22 funds provided for such purpose. - 23 14.
-To appropriate funds from the county treasury and - 24 expend the same for care and treatment of tuberculosis - 25 residents. - 26 15.
-In counties having less than 1,000,000 inhabitants, to - 27 take all necessary or proper steps for the extermination of - 28 mosquitoes, flies or other insects within the county. - 29 16.
-To install an adequate system of accounts and financial - 30 records in the offices and divisions of the county, suitable to - 31 the needs of the office and in accordance with generally - 32 accepted principles of accounting for governmental bodies, - 33 which system may include such reports as the county board may - 34 determine.
+preserving historical spots in the county, to restore, maintain and regulate the use thereof and to donate any historical spot to the State.

+4 10.
+To appropriate funds from the county treasury to be 5 used in any manner to be determined by the board for the 6 suppression, eradication and control of tuberculosis among 7 domestic cattle in such county.

+8 11.
+To take all necessary measures to prevent forest fires 9 and encourage the maintenance and planting of trees and the 10 preservation of forests.

+12. To authorize the closing on Saturday mornings of all 11 offices of all county officers at the county seat of each 12 13 county, and to otherwise regulate and fix the days and the 14 hours of opening and closing of such offices, except when the 15 days and the hours of opening and closing of the office of any county officer are otherwise fixed by law; but the power herein 16 17 conferred shall not apply to the office of State's Attorney and 18 the offices of judges and clerks of courts and, in counties of 19 500,000 or more population, the offices of county clerk.

+20 13.
+To provide for the conservation, preservation and 21 propagation of insectivorous birds through the expenditure of 22 funds provided for such purpose.

+23 14.
+To appropriate funds from the county treasury and 24 expend the same for care and treatment of tuberculosis 25 residents.

+15. In counties having less than 1,000,000 inhabitants, to take all necessary or proper steps for the extermination of mosquitoes, flies or other insects within the county.

+16. To install an adequate system of accounts and financial records in the offices and divisions of the county, suitable to the needs of the office and in accordance with generally accepted principles of accounting for governmental bodies, which system may include such reports as the county board may determine.
+1 17.
+To purchase and hold real estate for the construction 2 and maintenance of motor vehicle parking facilities for persons 3 using county buildings, but the purchase and use of such real 4 estate shall not be for revenue producing purposes.